YKariyado/LG/Readme.md

 # 3D Conway's Game of Life

-3D Conway's Game of Life with Auralization powered by Unity
+3D Conway's Game of Life with Auralization powered by Unity.

 ## Description

+rea

 ***DEMO:***